gemini-hlsw/lucuma-itc/README.md

 ## Caching

-ITC calculations are relatively expensive and they are pure (a given input always produces the same output) the lucuma ITC server uses redis to store the results linking them from the request parameters to the results
+ITC calculations are relatively expensive and they are pure (a given input always produces the same output) the lucuma ITC server uses redis to store the results linking them from the request parameters to the results.

 The cache design is optimized to use minimal space given some of the responses (graphs) are fairly large.
 We are also assuming we'll never need to go inside the cached data to edit the data and we can